LyzrCore/lyzr-automata/README.md

     input_tasks=[linkedin_content_writing_task, image_creation_task],
 )

-# Currently we support only sync linear pipeline, you can use our LinearSyncPipeline class to run linear pipelines
+# Currently we support only sync linear pipeline
+# Use LinearSyncPipeline class to run linear pipelines
+# Async DAG workflow is in our feature pipeline for next versions

 def main():
     LinearSyncPipeline(